| Layout of the afwerkplek, part of Nijmegen's tippelzone. |

 In the spring of 2004, a bike bridge was appended to the train line across the river Waal between Nijmegen and the Waalsprong, the municipality's cross-river annexation.
 The bike path into Nijmegen from the rail bridge then follows the grade of the train track, parallel for a half-kilometer and taking advantage of the pre-existing grade down to level ground.

-The embankment, the ridge along which the rail has always passed, defines the western border of the tippelzone.
+The embankment, the ridge along which the rail has always passed, defines the southern border of the tippelzone.
 This was discreet enough when it was only the train cars passing above; it's much less so now that bicyclists ease past in their numbers.

 Naturally, the Dutch are studying the problem, in search of the most practical solution.